 Enterprise Ireland is the Irish government agency responsible for promoting export sales and jobs for Irish business globally.
 It is the largest VC in Europe and the second worldwide (by deal flow).
 It is responsible for €4.8bn in exports.
 To continue the strategic shift in the export footprint from a UK focus to a Eurozone one, Enterprise Ireland crafted its Eurozone Strategy 2020 to achieve specific successes in working with Irish companies.
 These were: 300 new exporters to the Eurozone, 200 clients growing exports from €200k to more than €500k, and a 50 % increase in annual exports to the Eurozone (€6.15bn) as well as three €1bn markets and two €0.5 markets.

-To accomplish this, Enterprise Ireland identified a need to increase supports for client Irish companies entering and scaling in the Eurozone.
+To accomplish this, Enterprise Ireland identified a need to increase support for Irish client companies entering and scaling in the Eurozone.
 This would draw on the success of other Enterprise Ireland clients that had already achieved significant export success in the core Eurozone markets of the Netherlands, Germany, France and Belgium as well as Spain and Italy.
 A new four-month intensive programme would thus seek to inspire the target group to do the same.

 The “Enter the Eurozone” initiative was born